jfvilasPersonal/jwta-controller/README.md

   4. You can make changes to your auhtorizator (like changing scale process, modifying the ruleset...), so when you apply a new YAML the controller receives a 'MODIFIED' event and it performs requested changes.
   5. When you no longer need an Authorizator, you can 'kubectl delete' it and the controller will receive a 'DELETED' event and it will deprovision all previously provisioned resources (and optional configuration).

-## JWTA Controller Installation
+## Oberkorn controller installation
-Follow these simple steps to have your JWTA Controller deployed:
+Follow these simple steps to have your Oberkorn controller deployed:

   1. Create the CRD for JWT Authorizator (this CRD is the one you need to be able to create authorizators).